Logo

 3.

-Merkato — the largest open-air market in Africa, overwhelming and extraordinary
+Merkato market — the largest open-air market in Africa, extraordinary and overwhelming in equal measure

 4.